shen-pengsar/Research-Progress-of-Phase-Linking-Method-in-Time-Series-InSAR/README.md

 %  This code loads real SAR data, applies different phase linking methods, computes temporal coherence, and visualizes both interferometric phase and temporal coherence for comparison.

 If anyone wants the code, please email me (shen-peng@whu.edu.cn) attached your personal information, including name, organization and title, and then I will send the password over.

+Demo data of SAR can be found in : https://drive.google.com/drive/folders/14yomV_nmohLG4E9VhytRQGsFV5-bRgtd?usp=drive_link else you can found them in: https://pan.baidu.com/s/1JEpLjOmqeFF0mDTyLvPD2A?pwd=wn8r For chinese researcher.